Photo: Honeybees making honey

 Workers are the only bees that most people ever see.
 These bees are females that are not sexually developed.
 Workers forage for food (pollen and nectar from flowers), build and protect the hive, clean, circulate air by beating their wings, and perform many other societal functions.

 The queen's job is simple—laying the eggs that will spawn the hive's next generation of bees.
 There is usually only a single queen in a hive.
-If the queen dies, workers will create a new queen by feeding one of the worker females a special diet of a food called "royal jelly."
+If the queen dies, workers will create a new queen by feeding one of the female larvae an exclusive diet of a food called “royal jelly.”
 This elixir enables the worker to develop into a fertile queen.
 Queens also regulate the hive's activities by producing chemicals that guide the behavior of the other bees.

 Male bees are called drones—the third class of honeybee.
 Several hundred drones live in each hive during the spring and summer, but they are expelled for the winter months when the hive goes into a lean survival mode.